aer0ss/aerofs/docs/engineering/design/in-place_upgrade_-_front-end_work.md

 * If new version is found:
   * provides a button to start the upgrade.
 See next section.
-  * provides an option to set up their own private repository so they don't need to rely on us. by default, the upgrade process pulls the docker image to our own registry.
-Some customers like Bloomberg might not want to do this.
+  * provides an option to download the container on their own private repository.
+Some customers like Bloomberg might want to do this.
 They prefer to download the new containers in a airtight environment.
 In that case, they need to provide a private registry url.

 *  If no version is found:
   * provides a message that says no new version was found